johnnynienstedt/4S_Pitching/README.md

 In the early stages of development.
 Thus far I have quantified the value of release point variance, which is significant on the pitch-type level (more tightly grouped is better).
 I plan to expand this with analogs of Driveline's Mix+/Match+ repertoire statistics.

 # Results
-The following are same-season and next season R-squared values for other public models and for 4S+ (min.
+The following are same season and next season R-squared values for other public models and for 4S+ (min.
 1000 pitches, roughly 1/3 full season).

 SIERA:
 - Stuff+ - 0.46 / 0.25